patrykpalej/home-budget-calculator/readme.md

 - yearAnalysis.py 	- main script for a single year analysis scenario
 - totalAnalysis.py      - main script for the analysis of the whole period
 - partAnalysis.py       - main script for the analysis of a chosen period
+- spendingsFinder.py    - script which searches for a phrase in all spendings for a given period and presents them in tables
 - classes.py 		- contains classes such as MyWorksheet or MyWorkbook whose instances are single worksheets/workbooks
 - plotFuncs.py		- file with functions for plotting data